 Pricing and the aspects included within a funeral plan (third-party contributions, coffin type, vehicles etc.) can differ, therefore when looking at taking out a plan, it’s a good idea to compare a wide variety of those available.

 Reassured can help you compare the various aspects of the plans available within your budget to help you find a funeral plan offering all the elements you require.

 Key benefit: You’re able to lock in the cost of a funeral at today’s rate, avoiding the spiralling costs.
 You can also get to determine your own ceremony.

 Joint life insurance policies are generally cheaper but don’t offer the same level of security for the surviving partner.

 Taking out a joint policy can reduce your premiums by approximately -25%, which is ideal if you’re on a tight budget.

-All of the aforementioned policy types (over 50s plan, whole of life and funeral plans) offer a joint option, but before taking this, there are a couple of things to consider.
+Some policy types offer a joint option, but before taking this, there are a couple of things to consider.

 A joint policy will only pay out once – usually on the first death.

 With regards to life insurance, the pay out will be made directly to the surviving partner, however, it’ll then leave them uncovered as the policy expires.